I have pink bower vine growing in my entry, purple lilac vine growing up the walls in my back garden and pink trumpet vine by my vegetable garden.

 Unlike their common name, however, they don't smell like lilacs.

-**I do recommend buying vines during their bloom season because they aren't always stocked in the nursery when they aren't in bloom.
+**When purchasing vines, I recommend buying them during their bloom season because they aren't always stocked in the nursery when they aren't in flower.

 A word of caution when growing vines.
 Some vines can become invasive - particularly in humid areas with mild winters.
-This is not a problem in the Desert Southwest however.
+However, this is rarely a problem in the desert Southwest because of our arid climate.